consenlabs/dapp-sdk-doc/README.md

 ## Overview

 ### web3
-When imToken browser load DApp, we inject `web3.js` into DApp webiew automatic, so the `web3.js` import by DApp is not necessary, you can read web3 object from `window.web3`.
+When imToken DApp browser load DApp page, we inject `web3.js` into DApp webiew automatically, so the `web3.js` imported by DApp is not necessary, you can access web3 object from `window.web3`.

-By default, we set user's current Wallet addrsss as the value of `web3.eth.defaultAccount`.
+By default, we set user's current wallet addrsss as the value of `web3.eth.defaultAccount`.
 We also set the web3 provider as the same setting of imToken.

 ### imToken
-imToken SDK add a namespace `imToken` to window object in DApp webview, because of the injected web3 and sdk are injected after webview loaded, your code (which invoke web3 or sdk) should run after sdk script injected.
+imToken SDK add a namespace `imToken` to window object in DApp webview, because of the web3 file and SDK file are injected **after** webview loaded, your code (which will invoke web3 and SDK) should run after SDK script injected.

-Before invoke imToken SDK API and the injected `web3`, You should check if `imToken` namespace exist.
+Before invoke imToken SDK API and the injected `web3`, You should check if `imToken` namespace is exist.
 We provide a `sdkReady` event which will emit after injected. you can listen this event on `window` object:
 ```
 if(window.imToken) {
   // run your code